AmosNimos/open_politics/Belief.md

 Religion have historically been the single most influential source of mass delusion to plague humanity.

-They are exempt from the standard that we as a scociety have establish to prevent lies, trickery and abuse.
+They are exempt from the standard that we as a society have establish to prevent lies, trickery and abuse.

 # Creationism

-Their is not better example of narcissism then to think the world has been made for you or a group your a part of.
+There is no better example of narcissism then to think the world has been made for you or a group you’re a part of.

-Hell and haven are just the most basic form of carrots and sticks based manipulative behevioral conditioning.
+Hell and haven are just the most basic form of carrots and sticks based manipulative behavioral conditioning.

 # Faith
-knowledge is demonstrable.
+Knowledge is demonstrable.

-Hitchens has phrased the razor in writing as "What can be asserted without evidence can also be dismissed without evidence." test
+Hitchens has phrased the razor in writing as "What can be asserted without evidence can also be dismissed without evidence."
 Three most dangerous word in the English language "Just have faith."

 The only things that require or desire your faith, is something trying to fool you.

+Faith equal gullibility.

-faith is the most unreasonable position it is possible to have, because it is an assertion of unreasonable conviction, that is assumed without reasons and defended against all reason."
+Faith is the most unreasonable position it is possible to have, because it is an assertion of unreasonable conviction which is assumed without reasons and defended against all reason."
 Aron Ra

-Religion result in growing fanaticism, illogicality, irationality, unreasonability, and even __fantasy of purity__.
+Religion result in growing fanaticism, illogicality, irrationality and fantasy sometimes __fantasy of purity__ or self-importance.

-It's deselusional egocentrism reinforce by a strong unconcious alter ego that is mistaken for a presence of divinity or ultimate truth, with disregard for reality, facts, logic and reason?
+Its delusional egocentrism reinforce by a strong unconscious alter ego that is mistaken for a presence of divinity or ultimate truth, with disregard for reality, facts, logic and reason?

-Morals exist independantly of relision and despite religion, religion only distort moral, include antiquated views and too often discriminatory idea.
+Morals exist independently of religion and despite religion, religion only distort moral, include antiquated views and too often discriminatory idea.

-Religious belief and organisation are based on deep rooted fallacy, It's incoherence, contradiction and falsehood at it's core, so how could it not be a bad thing? some religion warn their follower of some Evil entity lurking in the shadow, but religions are evil entity with a scocietal imunity to act in daylight.
+Religious belief and organization are based on deep rooted fallacy, It's incoherence, contradiction and falsehood at its core, so how could it not be a bad thing?
+Some religion warn their follower of some Evil entity lurking in the shadow, but religions are evil entity with a societal immunity to act in daylight.

-i doupt it is wise to hope to find any credibility in such confused mess.
+I doubt it is wise to hope to find any credibility in such confused mess.
+Doubt is religion biggest fear, because people could learn to think for them self, and that’s no good for a business of lies deceit.

-but i don't have to point out every contradition to make my point, i don't even have to name one, i just have to clarify that their position is not based on logic, and at first most religious will try to deny that, but when cornered with logic, they will inevitably admit that their view was not based on logic and will not change based on logic. how could such a position not be dishonest.
+But I don't have to point out every contradiction to make my point, I don't even have to name one, I just have to clarify that
+Their position is not based on logic.
+At first most religious will try to deny that, but when cornered with logic, they will Inevitably admit that their view was not based on logic and will not change based on logic.
+How could such a position not be dishonest?

-Most congnitive bias are evelly involved in faith and religious belief. understanding and acounting for these bias, is an important step in escaping these déception.
+Most cognitive bias are heavily involved in faith and religious belief.
+Understanding and accounting for these bias, is an important step in escaping these deception.

 # Belief & objectivity

-Those who believe god exist are wrong, just like Those who believe god does not exist. the important denominator here is, “Beliefs”
+Those who believe god exist are wrong, just like those who believe god does not exist.
+The important denominator here is, “Beliefs”

-We do not have any reason to believe either of those declaration, and so we should not, just like with any declaration based on beliefs and not evidence, and even worst when those belief are presented as if they where fact, despise being completely base less.
+We do not have any reason to believe either of those declaration, and so we should not, just like with any declaration based on beliefs and not evidence, and even worst when those belief are presented as if they were fact, despise being completely baseless.

-No one has to be indoctrinated into believing in science and because no one has to believe in science, we simply need to understand the principle at it's core.
+No one has to be indoctrinated into believing in science and Because no one has to believe in science, we simply need to understand the principle at its core.

-The same way i understand how a ruler work, so i don’t need to believe in it’s measurement...
+The same way i understand how a ruler work, so i don’t need to believe in its measurement...

 The same way i don’t need to believe in math or programming, with enough of a general understanding and logic, you can just understand how it work, without having to rely on faith.

-For that without demonstrable fact there is no truth, fact need to be verifiable, otherwise we would give charlatan, the greatest tool for deceiving us.
+For that without demonstrable fact there is no truth, Fact need to be verifiable, otherwise we would give charlatan, the greatest tool for deceiving us.

-Their is multiple definition for "truth" but the way i come to use the therm is for "that without fact there is no truth" and fact need to be verifiable otherwise we would give charlatan the greatest tool for deceiving us.
+There is multiple definition for "truth" but the way I come to use the term is for "that without fact there is no truth" and fact need to be verifiable otherwise we would give charlatan the greatest tool for deceiving us.

 We need to have strict standard on what we accept as true otherwise nothing can be known.